JoshuaFox/Spark-Cassandra-Collabfiltering/README.md

 Illustrates:
 - Collaborative filtering with MLLib on Spark
 - Using  Java (rather than Spark's core language, Scala)
+- New Java 8 features that make Sparks functional style much easier
 - Using data in Cassandra (rather than HBase/HDFS or some other a filesystem)
-- A demo data set and validation set of employee ratings for  the companies they work at
+- A demo data set and validation set of employee ratings for companies

 Does not illustrate:
 - Clustering of Spark or Cassandra